 There is more to enjoy at the Nostalgia Con than meeting Hollywood celebrities and shopping with vendors.
-The event room offers slide show seminars hosted by historians, authors, professors and museum curators.
-Here, you will be treated to a variety of subjects including recent archival discoveries.
+The event room offers slide show seminars hosted by historians, authors, professors, magazine editors, and museum curators.
 You do not have to attend all of these events but we do recommend you take a moment and look over the schedule and plan to visit the seminar room sometime during your visit.
 Some of these events are so popular that the room fills pretty quickly!

 Hosted by author Robert Matzen.
 This fresh look at Hollywood's "Queen of Screwball," Carole Lombard, presents a first-ever examination of the events that led to the shocking flight mishap that took her life on the side of a Nevada mountain in 1942.
 It also provides a day-by-day account of the struggles of Lombard's husband, Clark Gable, and other family, friends, and fans to cope with the tragedy.
 In effect, having just completed the first sale of war bonds and stamps in the nation following its entry into World War II, Lombard became the first Hollywood start to sacrifice her life in the War.